AT A GLANCE

 - If you are able to adjust the temperature on your machine, you can use this to adjust the taste too: hotter temperatures will create sweeter brews, and lower ones will generate a more acidic cup.

 - Adjusting dose depends on the size of the basket on your porta-filter: as long as you are within about 2 or 3 grams variation either side of the dose recommendation, you should be okay.
-Increase your does to get more body and a stronger cup, or decrease the does to get a lighter, softer cup.
+Increase your does to get more body and a stronger cup, or decrease the dose to get a lighter, softer cup.
 The amount of liquid output (yield) is also worth considering, even if you maintain the same coffee dose and alter this instead.

 This section is for those who want to go all in.
 It provides the extra details regarding our method, as well as the results we get when brewing, and are to serve as both guidance, and reference for those who want it.